 - In Windows Explorer, right-click on the local folder that you wish to protect and select Stormshield Data Security > Automatically protect folder.
-The Selection of peers window opens with only your name because by default you are the only person allowed to decrypt the folder's content. - If you wish to share the content of the protected folder with other users, enter their names in the search field.
-The search displays users specified in the trusted address book as well as users from the LDAP directory if it has been configured. - 3.
-Click on OK. - A protection rule will be created, containing the path to the file as well as the user or list of users allowed to decrypt its content. - All new files and folders that are moved to this folder will now be automatically encrypted.
-A blue padlock appears on their icons. - 4.
-If you wish to encrypt all existing files and folders as well before enabling automatic protection, right-click on the protected folder and select Stormshield Data Security > Advanced > Apply changes to the entire folder.
+The Select recipients window opens with only your name because by default you are the only person allowed to decrypt the folder's content. - If you wish to share the contents of the protected folder with other users or groups, enter their name in the search field.
+The search can display users present in the trusted directory, or in the LDAP directory if configured. - 3.
+Click on OK. - 4.
+If you wish, apply the new rule immediately to the entire contents of the folder.
+A protection rule is created containing the path to the folder along with the user or list of users authorized to decrypt its contents.
+All new files and folders that are moved to this folder will now be automatically encrypted.
+A blue padlock appears on their icons. - 5.
+If you wish to apply the rule later to all folder contents already present before automatic protection was enabled, right-click on the protected folder and select Stormshield DataSecurity > Advanced > Apply changes to the entire folder.

-If certain files in the folder were already protected earlier, the following rules will apply:
+If some of the files in the folder have already been protected, the following behaviors apply: